-- 1 Disconnect the infusion set from the pump and remove the pump.
-The pump is not water-tight. - 2 After the transmitter and sensor are connected, they form a water-tight seal to a depth of 8 feet (2.4 meters) for up to 30 minutes.
-You can shower and swim without removing them.
-Avoid taking hot baths as this may significantly reduce the sensor's life. - 3 Once out of the water, put the pump back on and reconnect the infusion set. - 4 Check your infusion set tape and the sensor tape to make sure that they are not damaged.
+- 1. Disconnect the infusion set from your site and remove the pump.
+The pump is not water-tight. - 2.
+When the transmitter and sensor are connected, they form a water-tight seal to a depth of 8 feet (2.4 meters) for up to 30 minutes.
+You can shower and swim without removing them. - 3.
+Once out of the water, put the pump back on and reconnect the infusion set. - 4.
+Check your infusion set tape and the sensor tape to make sure that they are not damaged.